YouStock/webwallet/README.md

 ### Users (non-developers)

 - [It is recommended you start here.](https://myetherwallet.github.io/knowledge-base/getting-started/getting-started-new.html)
-- You can run MyEtherWallet.com on your computer.
+- You can run Aura Wallet on your computer.
 You can create a wallet completely offline & send transactions from the "Offline Transaction" page.

 1. Go to https://github.com/kvhnuke/etherwallet/releases/latest.
 2. Click on dist-vX.X.X.X.zip.
 3. Move zip to an airgapped computer.
 4. Unzip it and double-click index.html.
-5. MyEtherWallet.com is now running entirely on your computer.
+5. Aura Wallet is now running entirely on your computer.

 In case you are not familiar, you need to keep the entire folder in order to run the website, not just index.html.
 Don't touch or move anything around in the folder.
 If you are storing a backup of the MyEtherWallet repo for the future, we recommend just storing the ZIP so you can be sure the folder contents stay intact.

-As we are constantly updating MyEtherWallet.com, we recommend you periodically update your saved version of the repo.
+As we are constantly updating Aura Wallet, we recommend you periodically update your saved version of the repo.